Warlord.jpg

 Leading a territory

 Like every Imperial nation, Dawn holds elections to choose which Dawnish citizen should become the senator for a territory.
-But where many other nations handle their elections quickly and with relatively little fuss, in Dawn they are complex and enduring reflecting the constant striving for glory that underpins Dawnish culture.
-Crucially only those who have become nobles may partake directly in the Dawnish elections although there are other ways that others can influence the outcome.
+But where many other nations handle their elections quickly and with relatively little fuss, in Dawn they are intended to be moments of pomp and ceremony, the better to reflect the glory of those involved.
+Crucially only those who have become nobles may partake directly in the Dawnish elections.

-The mechanism for choosing a senator has changed recently, reflecting a growing need, recognized by the Dawnish egregores, to ensure that the emphasis on glory includes more than just martial triumph.
+The mechanism for choosing a senator has changed recently, reflecting a growing need, recognized by the Dawnish egregores, to ensure the fairest representation of the people of a territory while still giving an opportunity for spectacle.

 Incumbent